 Hot Water That’s Just Right for Your Business

-A common reason for water heater failure is old age, contributing to any one of the following problems: leaks, temperature issues, takes too long to heat, strange noises and dirty, rusty or smelly water2.
+A common reason for water heater failure is old age, contributing to any one of the following problems: leaks, temperature issues, taking too long to heat, strange noises, and dirty, rusty, or smelly water2.
 New water heaters have significant benefits over older water heaters, making now a good time to upgrade.

 A new system may help you operate more efficiently

 ENERGY STAR® certified commercial water heaters use 25% less energy than standard models.
-This can reduce your energy costs and carbon footprint3.
+This can reduce your energy costs and carbon footprint.

 Today’s water heaters are constructed with improved materials